fleetdm/fleet/articles/configuring-maintenance-windows-in-fleet.md

 Some of these policies may be very important, and an admin might decide to act promptly upon a failure to mitigate the issue on the affected hosts.
 This approach ensures that maintenance activities are performed at a convenient time for the user, minimizing disruptions to their workflow.
 For more context on the importance and functionality of maintenance windows, refer to our blog post: [Fleet in your calendar: introducing maintenance windows](https://fleetdm.com/announcements/fleet-in-your-calendar-introducing-maintenance-windows).

 ## How does it work?

-* When a specified policy fails, a predefined mitigation webhook is triggered.
 * When a policy fails on a specific host, a Google Calendar event is set for the user owning the host.
 * The maintenance window is scheduled for next Tuesday in an available slot between 9 am and 5 pm local time.
 * The event will have a description of why it is necessary and what will be done.